Mount Emei — Holy Buddhism Mountains with Golden Summit

 A long time ago, when deity Nv Wa was using large numbers of five-color stones to fill the broken sky, one piece accidentally fell onto the earth and became a mountain.

-Soon, larger numbers of plants and flowers were blossoming there and decorated this mountain into a grand amazing garden.
+Soon, more plants and flowers blossomed there, decorating this mountain into a fantastic grand garden.

 Hence, it was named Emei, meaning the girl's beautiful eyebrows.